 Common “whole stop” ISO’s include: 100, 200, 400, 800, 1600, 3200, 6400, and higher, in double/halve increments.
 However, ISO can also be controlled in 1/3 or 1/2 stop increments if desired, such as ISO 125 or 160.

 Usually, depending on which camera you have, whole ISO stop settings may have slightly better image quality than intermediate ISO stop settings.
-This is less of a problem in the latest cameras compared to digital cameras from 10+ years ago, however, it is still important to test your own camera’s optimal ISO settings if you want to get the most out of your camera.
+This is less of a problem in recent cameras compared to digital cameras from 10+ years ago, however, it is still important to test your own camera’s optimal ISO settings if you want to get the most out of your camera.

-ADDITIONAL TECHNICAL INSIGHT ABOUT ISO
+ADDITIONAL TECHNICAL INSIGHT ABOUT Camera ISO

 HOW IS ISO MEASURED?

 They way ISO is measured, as per the International Organization for Standardization itself, (ISO 12232:2006) is simply a specific level of brightness or exposure.

 This brightness level is, visually, 18% grey.
 Does this mean that ISO 100, 200, 400, and others all correspond to fixed brightness levels, such as lumens or EV?
 Unfortunately, no. A given ISO does not correspond to a specific brightness until it is given the context of the rest of the exposure triangle.